jingyii-yang/Avian-wings-Elevational-gradients/README.md

 Data and code to reproduce the analyses and figures presented in the manuscript **''Elevational constraints on flight efficiency shape global gradients in avian wing morphology''** (Current Biology).

-Data S1.xlsx contains the full dataset and the metadata of all variables.
+Dataset 1.xlsx contains the full dataset and the metadata of all variables.
+The .csv versions of files for use in R scripts are also provided.

 The R scripts for reproducing PGLS model results are provided as 1.
 PGLS global models.R (related to Figure 3) and 2.
 PGLS elevation band models.R (related to Figure 4).